civican/legisinfo/44-1/bills/C-40/bill_text.md

     direct employees to provide applicants and potential applicants with general information and guidance on applications and each stage of the review process;

+    direct employees to notify the Correctional Service of Canada and the Parole Board of Canada of the importance of ensuring that applicants and potential applicants do not experience barriers to or exclusion from programs, services or conditional release processes as a result of making an application for a review on the grounds of a miscarriage of justice;

     enter into contracts in its own name;

     provide supports to applicants in need, including by entering into contracts with service providers for the provision of those supports; and